By the bestselling author of Cutting for Stone, a story of medicine in the American heartland, and confronting one’s deepest prejudices and fears.

 Working in Johnson City was Abraham Verghese, a young Indian doctor specializing in infectious diseases.
 Dr. Verghese became by necessity the local AIDS expert, soon besieged by a shocking number of male and female patients whose stories came to occupy his mind, and even take over his life.
 Verghese brought a singular perspective to Johnson City: as a doctor unique in his abilities; as an outsider who could talk to people suspicious of local practitioners; above all, as a writer of grace and compassion who saw that what was happening in this conservative community was both a medical and a spiritual emergency.

-Abraham Verghese is Professor and Senior Associate Chair for the Theory and Practice of Medicine at the Stanford University School of Medicine.
-He was the founding director of the Center for Medical Humanities & Ethics at the University of Texas… More about Abraham Verghese
+Abraham Verghese is Professor and Vice Chair for the Theory and Practice of Medicine at the Stanford University School of Medicine.
+The founding director of the Center for Medical Humanities & Ethics at the University of Texas Health Science Center, San… More about Abraham Verghese

 Paperback | $17.00